devatengit/onpremises-common-agent/README.md

 1. Locate the openai.apiKey Field:

-openai.apiKey: Enter-your-openai-key
+&nbsp;&nbsp;openai.apiKey: Enter-your-openai-key

-Replace Enter-your-openai-key with your actual OpenAI API key.
+&nbsp;&nbsp;Replace Enter-your-openai-key with your actual OpenAI API key.
 2. Set the openai.apiurl Field:

-openai.apiurl: Enter-open-ai-api-url
+&nbsp;&nbsp;openai.apiurl: Enter-open-ai-api-url

-Replace Enter-open-ai-api-url with the appropriate URL
+&nbsp;&nbsp;Replace Enter-open-ai-api-url with the appropriate URL
 3. Define the openai.responsemodel Field:

-openai.responsemodel: Enter-open-ai-responsemodel
+&nbsp;&nbsp;openai.responsemodel: Enter-open-ai-responsemodel

-Replace Enter-open-ai-responsemodel with the model name.
+&nbsp;&nbsp;Replace Enter-open-ai-responsemodel with the model name.
-Use ‘gpt-3.5-turbo’ or ‘gpt-4’ for the response model.
+&nbsp;&nbsp;Use ‘gpt-3.5-turbo’ or ‘gpt-4’ for the response model.
 4. Specify the openai.server Field:

-openai.server: Enter-open-ai-server
+&nbsp;&nbsp;openai.server: Enter-open-ai-server
-Replace Enter-open-ai-server with the appropriate server name.
+&nbsp;&nbsp;Replace Enter-open-ai-server with the appropriate server name.
-For Azure, use ‘azure’.
+&nbsp;&nbsp;For Azure, use ‘azure’.
-For open-source, use ‘openai’.
+&nbsp;&nbsp;For open-source, use ‘openai’.
  5. Adjust the openai.timeintervalinseconds Field:

-openai.timeintervalinseconds: 0
+&nbsp;&nbsp;openai.timeintervalinseconds: 0

-Field Name: openai.timeintervalinseconds
+&nbsp;&nbsp;Field Name: openai.timeintervalinseconds
-Description: This field specifies the interval, in seconds, between consecutive OpenAI API calls.
-It ensures that the calls to the OpenAI API are made with a defined pause between them, avoiding potential rate limiting or excessive usage.
+&nbsp;&nbsp;Description: This field specifies the interval, in seconds, between consecutive OpenAI API calls.
+It ensures that the calls to the OpenAI API are made with &nbsp;&nbsp;a defined pause between them, avoiding potential rate limiting or excessive usage.
-Current Value: 0
+&nbsp;&nbsp;Current Value: 0
-Implications: Setting this value to 0 means there is no delay between consecutive OpenAI API calls.
-This could lead to rapid successive calls, potentially hitting rate limits or causing performance issues.
+&nbsp;&nbsp;Implications: Setting this value to 0 means there is no delay between consecutive OpenAI API calls.
+This could lead to rapid successive calls, potentially &nbsp;&nbsp;hitting rate limits or causing performance issues.
 6. Set the scheduler.fixed-delay Field:

- scheduler.fixed-delay: 15000
+ &nbsp;&nbsp;scheduler.fixed-delay: 15000

-Field Name: scheduler.fixed-delay
+&nbsp;&nbsp;Field Name: scheduler.fixed-delay
-Description: This field defines the delay, in milliseconds, between updates to the Devaten live metric page.
-It controls how often session data, graphs, and other metrics are refreshed on the live metric page.
+&nbsp;&nbsp;Description: This field defines the delay, in milliseconds, between updates to the Devaten live metric page.
+It controls how often session data, graphs, and other metrics are refreshed &nbsp;&nbsp;on the live metric page.
-Current Value: 15000
+&nbsp;&nbsp;Current Value: 15000
-Implications: Setting this value to 15000 means the live metric page will update every 15 seconds.
-This frequent updating ensures that users see near-real-time data and metrics, providing a current view of sessions and graphs.
+&nbsp;&nbsp;Implications: Setting this value to 15000 means the live metric page will update every 15 seconds.
+This frequent updating ensures that users see near-real-time data and metrics, &nbsp;&nbsp;providing a current view of sessions and graphs.
 7. Configure the scheduler.cpu.collertor-type Field:

-Options include OFF, AGENT, or CLIENT_TABLE.
+&nbsp;&nbsp;Options include OFF, AGENT, or CLIENT_TABLE.
-Replace AGENT with your desired collector type.
+&nbsp;&nbsp;Replace AGENT with your desired collector type.
 8. Enter Details for Azure DevOps:

-azure.devops.organization: your-organisation
+&nbsp;&nbsp;azure.devops.organization: your-organisation
-azure.devops.project: your-project
+&nbsp;&nbsp;azure.devops.project: your-project
-azure.devops.tickettype: task
+&nbsp;&nbsp;azure.devops.tickettype: task
-azure.devops.pat: your-token-for-api-calls
+&nbsp;&nbsp;azure.devops.pat: your-token-for-api-calls

-Replace Enter-your-organisation with your Azure DevOps organization name.
+&nbsp;&nbsp;Replace Enter-your-organisation with your Azure DevOps organization name.
-Replace Enter-your-project with your Azure DevOps project name.
+&nbsp;&nbsp;Replace Enter-your-project with your Azure DevOps project name.
-Replace enter task with your desired ticket type .
+&nbsp;&nbsp;Replace enter task with your desired ticket type .
-Replace Enter-your-token-for-api-calls with your Azure DevOps personal access token.
+&nbsp;&nbsp;Replace Enter-your-token-for-api-calls with your Azure DevOps personal access token.
 9. Set Up SMTP Configuration:

-smtp.host: smtp.example.com
+&nbsp;&nbsp;smtp.host: smtp.example.com
-smtp.email: your-email@example.com
+&nbsp;&nbsp;smtp.email: your-email@example.com
-smtp.password: your-password
+&nbsp;&nbsp;smtp.password: your-password

-Replace [HOST_URL] with your SMTP host URL.
+&nbsp;&nbsp;Replace [HOST_URL] with your SMTP host URL.
-Replace [EMAILID] with your SMTP email address.
+&nbsp;&nbsp;Replace [EMAILID] with your SMTP email address.
-Replace [PASSWORD] with your SMTP password.
+&nbsp;&nbsp;Replace [PASSWORD] with your SMTP password.
 Once you have updated all the fields with your actual data, your docker-compose.yml file should be ready for use.

 ## Note: